ehmicky/string-byte-length/README.md

 retrieves the number of characters (or
 ["code units"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/length#description)).

-This is different from computes the number of bytes when the string is serialized to UTF-8, for example in a file or network request, since UTF-8 characters can be 1 to 4 bytes long.
+This is different from computing the number of bytes when the string is serialized (for example in a file or network request) since UTF-8 characters can be 1 to 4 bytes long.

 ## Buffer.byteLength()